 The study of fertility in men

 A woman’s level of anti-mullerian hormone is measured early in the process of fertility treatment or egg donation.
 The result helps fertility specialists to predict her ovaries’ potential response to drugs that stimulate them to produce more eggs than usual.
-It can also help to predict which patients may expect low or high egg numbers, and even identify patients at a higher risk of Ovarian Hyperstimulation Syndrome (OHSS).
+It can also help to predict which patients may expect low or high egg numbers, and even identify patients at a higher risk of Ovarian Hyperstimulation Syndrome (OHSS) (link).

 The number of antral follicles present in the ovaries, when counted on day 2-5 of your menstrual cycle.
 Antral follicles are the small follicles which develop in response to the drugs given during IVF treatment.

 Absence of sperm from the seminal fluid.

 A chromosome abnormality.
 A piece of chromosome breaks off, turns over, and reattaches itself back to the same chromosome.